-Many Personas are anticipated needing access to the comprehensive client profiles and its.
-Laws and regulations do allow for sharing of specific data for specific needs and role based access control to well classified data is required.
+Many Personas are anticipated needing access to the comprehensive client profiles and lists, Laws and regulations do allow for sharing of specific data for specific needs and role based access control to well classified data is required.

-The KC Data Hub and Coordinated Cate Hub will require careful interface and integration planning to map and had data correctly.
-It will need to had data correctly.
-It will need to be decreate identifies of authorized user Personas to access client data.
-We will want to receive trequent data underfaces and together integrent data underfaces and together set of the control of the
+The KC Data Hub and Coordinated Care Hub will require careful interface and integriseion planning to map and load data correctly.
+It will need to federate identities of authorized User Personnes to access client data.
+We will went to receive requent data updates and log files for monitoring and tracking outcomes.